TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-03-11-why-we-migrated-from-nette-to-symfony-in-3-weeks-part-3.md

     Today we'll look on **package vendor-locks** caused by brain drain.
-tweet: "New Post on #php 🐘 blog: Why we Migrated from #nettefw to #symfony in 3 Weeks - Part 3"
-tweet_image: "/assets/images/posts/2019/nette-to-symfony3/nette-object-your-code.png"
 ---

 *This post will be a bit harder for me because I'm part of this problem.
 I'm a former Nette activist and open-source hyper.
 I created many open-source packages Nette developers use, but those are not actively maintained nor developed for the last couple of years.
 I'm sorry about that.*